 — George Ade (1866-1944)

 I struggle to find the alarm clock in the dark due to glued eyes.
-Alarm clock falls off table, followed by writer falling to catch it; followed by WH Smith discount pad; followed by startled dog.
+Alarm clock falls off table, followed by WH Smith discount pad; followed by startled dog.

 7am: Getting in the Mindset

-Expectation: I’m so Murikami.
+I’m so Murikami.
 I workout for hours to get myself in the zone.
-I then oil myself up and get down to work; not getting any grease on my chair or laptop:
+I then oil myself up and get down to work:

 —Haruki Murakami (1949—)

-Reality: I get ready to do some exercising, journalling, visualising, gratitude, affirmations and all the other fashionable things that people do now at an unreasonable hour— but the breakfast mistress calls and before I can do any of those things I end up having an affair — again:
+I get ready to do some exercising, journalling, visualising, gratitude, affirmations and all the other things fashionable people do at an unreasonable hour.
+But the breakfast mistress calls and before I can do any of those things I end up having an affair.
+Again:

 I walk over to computer, feeling heavy and about as far away from the zone as Murakami could catch me.